Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Introduction

-We assess the proposed framework using several widely adopted benchmark datasets for multivariate probabilistic forecasting, including electricity demand, traffic flow, solar power generation, and other real-world time series.
-The empirical results show that EnTransformer delivers strong predictive accuracy while providing well-calibrated probabilistic forecasts.
-The main contributions of this study are summarized as follows: \begin{enumerate} \item We present EnTransformer, a new generative Transformer framework designed for probabilistic forecasting of multivariate time series, which leverages the engression principle. \item We show how engression can be integrated with Transformer architectures to learn predictive distributions and generate realistic forecast trajectories. \item The effectiveness of the proposed method is demonstrated through empirical evaluation on multiple real-world forecasting benchmarks. \end{enumerate}
+To evaluate the proposed frameworks, we conduct experiments on several widely used benchmarks for multivariate probabilistic forecasting, including electricity demand, traffic flow, solar power generation, and other real-world time series.
+Given the importance of uncertainty quantification in epidemic forecasting, GEnformer is further evaluated on five spatiotemporal epidemic datasets with diverse transmission dynamics and geographical structures.
+Across these benchmarks, the proposed models demonstrate strong predictive performance and well-calibrated probabilistic forecasts.
+The main contributions of this work are summarized as follows: \begin{enumerate} \item We propose Enformer, a lightweight Transformer-based framework designed for accurate probabilistic multivariate time series forecasting, and its spatiotemporal variant, GEnformer, which integrates graph convolutional networks (GCNs) with Enformer for uncertainty-aware spatiotemporal forecasting. \item We demonstrate how engression can be incorporated into Transformer architectures to learn predictive distributions and generate realistic forecast trajectories. \item We show that the probabilistic capability of Enformer is achieved with only a linear asymptotic overhead relative to its deterministic counterpart, preserving scalability. \item We validate the effectiveness of the proposed frameworks through empirical evaluation on multiple real-world temporal and spatiotemporal forecasting benchmarks. \end{enumerate}

 The rest of this paper is organized as follows.
-Section 2 outlines the problem formulation and reviews Transformer-based approaches for time series forecasting.
-Section 3 introduces the proposed EnTransformer framework.
-Section 4 details the experimental setup and presents the empirical evaluation on benchmark datasets.
-Finally, Section 5 summarizes the main findings and highlights possible directions for future research.
+Sec. \ref{sec:bg} outlines the problem formulation and reviews Transformer-based approaches for time series forecasting.
+Sec. \ref{sec:proposed_frameworks} introduces the proposed frameworks.
+Sec. \ref{sec:experimental_setup} details the experimental setup and presents the empirical evaluation on benchmark datasets.
+Finally, Sec. \ref{sec:conclusion} summarizes the main findings and highlights possible directions for future research.